Pence In Las Vegas: 'We Are United In Our Resolve To End Such Evil'

 In Las Vegas w/ Karen to tell them, on behalf of @POTUS, my family & every family in America, we are with them.
 We are all #VegasStrong. pic.twitter.com/WEubU0bxp7— Vice President Pence (@VP) October 7, 2017

-"In the wake of this tragedy we put on love," said Pence.
+"In the wake of this tragedy we put on love," Pence said.
 "We find comfort in the knowledge that we are united as one nation, as one people, with one voice.
 United in our grief, united in our support for those who have suffered.
 And united in our resolve to end such evil in our time."

 The vice president spoke at Las Vegas City Hall, where he was joined by state and local officials, including the city's mayor.
 He addressed participants in an interfaith unity prayer walk, an event planned well before the shooting happened.